 “I will increase my value to the organization by becoming certified in data analytics and completing three major projects that utilize my skills.
 I’ll take on additional responsibilities outside of my normal job description.
 I plan to accomplish this to get promoted or receive a raise in 6 months.”

-Attainable: Becoming certified and completing three projects is definitely achievable.
+A: Becoming certified and completing three projects is achievable.

 10. Sharpen Your Speaking Skills